Agriculturist/EmissionsHelper/README.md

 # EmissionsHelper
 An R package to assist with Emissions Modeling Work

 This is a collection of support functions for processing wind models.
 The primary purpose of this package is to simplify data preparation which may be required with developing advanced wind models.
-Wind models can benefit from many of the features R, the goal of this package is to aid in developing wind models by making data preparation more intuative.
+The goal of this package is to aid in developing wind models by making data preparation more intuative.

 ## Installing EmissionsHelper